The capitals and the finish in flip-flops - Bandera County Courier

 Many professionals joined early due to lack of salaries in the last weeks of the season In a game in Munich, the team was only able to step onto the ice thanks to guest players who were obliged to play overnight.
 The Capitals became the grubby child of the league.
 In the end there was the descent.
 But there were still ice hockey enthusiasts who saw failure that season as an opportunity.
 Under the new managing director Michael Wuscher, the restructuring of the indebted capital should be tackled.
 Instead of Bangard's promised “black zero”, the GmbH had 4.5 million euros at the end of the season in April 2002 Debt.

 The renovation project failed.
-After 15 years the club did not only have to say goodbye to the top division , also the name Berlin Capitals was history.
+After 15 years, the club not only had to say goodbye to the top division , also the name Berlin Capitals was history.
 However, Lorenz Funk senior said: “It continues.
-In the second league or in the upper league. ”There was no license for the second league, it continued under the name Preussen in the third class with first-class dreams of re-emergence – until that was also forbidden.
+In the second league or in the upper league. ”There was no license for the second league, after a year in the regional league and an advancement under the name Preussen in the third class with first-class dreams of re-promotion – until that was forbidden.
 The Deutschlandhalle was demolished.

-Today, Charlottenburg ice hockey is playing in a small new hall on Glockenturmstraße, under the name ECC Preussen.
+Today, the Charlottenburg ice hockey is playing in a small new hall on Glockenturmstraße, under the name ECC Preussen.
 Currently in the fourth division, there are always dreams of more.
 But the DEL is, as of now, unreachable.
-It takes place today in Berlin in the arena at Ostbahnhof, with the polar bears, which were the smaller club in Berlin's ice hockey after the political change.
+It takes place today in Berlin in the arena at Ostbahnhof, with the polar bears, which after the political change were the smaller club in Berlin's ice hockey.